exothermix/580---Special-Topics---Deep-Learning/README.md

-# 580 - Special-Topics - Deep Learning for Computer Vision
+# 580 - Special Topics - Deep Learning for Computer Vision
  A repository for subject 580 assignments

 ### Assignment 1: